rubyatscale/code_ownership/README.md

 ```
 ## Usage: Reading CodeOwnership
 ### `for_file`
-`CodeOwnership.for_file`, given a relative path to a file returns a `Teams::Team` if there is a team that owns the file, `nil` otherwise.
+`CodeOwnership.for_file`, given a relative path to a file returns a `CodeTeams::Team` if there is a team that owns the file, `nil` otherwise.

 ```ruby
 CodeOwnership.for_file('path/to/file/relative/to/application/root.rb')